 - The first part of the eye examinations is pre-testing.
-In this part of the exam, the technicians will ask you questions about your health, your family history, and your specific eye health.
+In this part of the exam, the technicians will ask you questions about your health, your family medical history, and your specific eye health.
 They will also perform a few tests to get vital information for the doctor to review.
-This may likely include a photo of your retina.
+This will likely include a photo of your retina.

 - The second part of the examination will be the health aspect.
 During this part of the exam, your doctor will examine the structures of the eye for diseases or complications.
-This includes cataracts, glaucoma, macular degeneration, and diabetic eye diseas.
+This includes cataracts, glaucoma, macular degeneration, and diabetic eye disease.

 - Lastly, the doctor will check your refractive error.
 This part of the exam is where the doctor will determine your prescription for eyeglasses or contact lenses.
-You may need to follow-up with the doctor to finalize your contact prescription if changes are made or if you are new to contact lenses.
+You may need to follow-up with the doctor to finalize your contact prescription if changes are made or you are new to contact lenses.